Deenie: Plot summary

-Though initially upset at having to wear the body brace, Deenie eventually resigns herself to her fate.
+Though initially upset at having to wear the body brace, Deenie eventually resigns herself to it.
 She finds herself at peace with the idea of not becoming a model, and, inspired by her experience, begins to ponder a future career as an orthopedist, concluding that she never really wanted to be a model anyway.

 In the final chapter, Deenie takes off her brace and puts on an old favorite outfit in anticipation of attending a party at her friend Janet's house.
 She asks her father, Frank, for permission to not wear her brace to the party.
 Though Thelma gives her consent, Frank, who, until then, was rather mute about everything, firmly refuses, rightfully pointing out that Deenie would want to not wear the brace for every special occasion thereafter, if he gave in that night.

-In defiance, Deenie brings her old outfit to Janet's house, intending to remove the brace and change clothes once there, but she changes her mind; she leaves her brace on and her old clothes in Janet's room, where they stay for the duration of the party.
+In defiance, Deenie brings her old outfit to Janet's house, intending to remove the brace and change clothes once there, but changes her mind; she leaves her brace on and her old clothes in Janet's room, where they stay for the duration of the party.

 Other story arcs include Deenie's friendship with Barbara Curtis, a girl whose eczema alienates her from her other classmates, and Deenie's anxiety over whether her crush will still like her in spite of her back brace.

 Deenie is named after the character Natalie Wood played in Splendor in the Grass.
 The movie itself was mentioned in description in the book, though the name of the movie was not.